apache/iceberg/docs/flink-connector.md

  -->

 # Flink Connector
 Apache Flink supports creating Iceberg table directly without creating the explicit Flink catalog in Flink SQL.
-That means we can just create an iceberg table by specifying `'connector'='iceberg'` table option in Flink SQL which is similar to usage in the Flink official [document](https://nightlies.apache.org/flink/flink-docs-release-1.13/docs/connectors/table/overview/).
+That means we can just create an iceberg table by specifying `'connector'='iceberg'` table option in Flink SQL which is similar to usage in the Flink official [document](https://nightlies.apache.org/flink/flink-docs-stable/docs/connectors/table/overview/).

 In Flink, the SQL `CREATE TABLE test (..)
-WITH ('connector'='iceberg', ...)` will create a Flink table in current Flink catalog (use [GenericInMemoryCatalog](https://ci.apache.org/projects/flink/flink-docs-release-1.13/docs/dev/table/catalogs/#genericinmemorycatalog) by default), which is just mapping to the underlying iceberg table instead of maintaining iceberg table directly in current Flink catalog.
+WITH ('connector'='iceberg', ...)` will create a Flink table in current Flink catalog (use [GenericInMemoryCatalog](https://nightlies.apache.org/flink/flink-docs-stable/docs/dev/table/catalogs/#genericinmemorycatalog) by default), which is just mapping to the underlying iceberg table instead of maintaining iceberg table directly in current Flink catalog.

 To create the table in Flink SQL by using SQL syntax `CREATE TABLE test (..)
 WITH ('connector'='iceberg', ...)`,  Flink iceberg connector provides the following table properties:

 * `connector`: Use the constant `iceberg`.
 * `catalog-name`: User-specified catalog name.
 It's required because the connector don't have any default value.
-* `catalog-type`: `hive` or `hadoop` for built-in catalogs (defaults to `hive`), or left unset for custom catalog implementations using `catalog-impl`.
+* `catalog-type`: `hive`, `hadoop` or `rest` for built-in catalogs (defaults to `hive`), or left unset for custom catalog implementations using `catalog-impl`.
 * `catalog-impl`: The fully-qualified class name of a custom catalog implementation.
 Must be set if `catalog-type` is unset.
-See also [custom catalog](../flink/flink-getting-started.md#custom-catalog) for more details.
+See also [custom catalog](https://iceberg.apache.org/docs/latest/flink-getting-started/#custom-catalog) for more details.
 * `catalog-database`: The iceberg database name in the backend catalog, use the current flink database name by default.
 * `catalog-table`: The iceberg table name in the backend catalog.
 Default to use the table name in the flink `CREATE TABLE` sentence.

+Before executing the following SQL, please make sure you've configured the Flink SQL client correctly according to the quick start [document](https://iceberg.apache.org/docs/latest/flink-getting-started).

 ## Table managed in Hive catalog.

-Before executing the following SQL, please make sure you've configured the Flink SQL client correctly according to the quick start [document](../flink).

-The following SQL will create a Flink table in the current Flink catalog, which maps to the iceberg table `default_database.flink_table` managed in iceberg catalog.
+The following SQL will create a Flink table in current Flink catalog, which maps to the iceberg table `default_database.flink_table` managed in Hive catalog.

 ```sql
 CREATE TABLE flink_table (